Apurba000Biswas/AndroidTrivia/README.md

 Now Run the app and see the play button is working .
 Yeah !!!

 Now lets do it more nice way .
-When i added dependencies i added kotlin specific Navigation version which is part of jetpack project known as anroidKtx. see Bellow
+When i added dependencies i added kotlin specific Navigation version which is part of jetpack project known as anroidKtx which includes extensive function which makes android code more compact within kotlin. see Bellow
 ![](https://github.com/Apurba000Biswas/AndroidTrivia/blob/master/screen_shots/Screenshot%20from%202021-04-17%2000-11-38.png)

+Navigation actually create an onClick function for us . so lets remove the anonymous method as follows